aliefee/up.sh/README.md

 After creating __Dockerfile__ and __compose.yml__ files, you can just take your app folder to somewhere else and fly away from __up.sh__ project.
 This is another fair use of __up.sh__. 🙃

-### you can run the script with your favourite container engine that supports Docker Compose.
+### you can make the script run with your favourite container engine that supports Docker Compose.
 just change the value of `CONTAINER_CLI` in up.sh
 ```bash:up.sh
 CONTAINER_CLI="docker compose"